decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 {{ $signatureFixtures.bls12-381-shake-256.signature005.messages[1] }}
 ```

-After they are mapped to the first 2 scalars in (#map-messages-to-scalars), and with the following signature (which is a signature on all the messages defined in (#messages-1))
+After they are mapped to the first 2 scalars in (#map-messages-to-scalars), and with the following signature (which is a signature on all the messages defined in (#messages))

 ```
 {{ $signatureFixtures.bls12-381-shake-256.signature005.signature }}